 - Getting Crap Past the Radar: got away with all sorts of things due to the Hays Code being on its last legs in 1964

-- While it actually show Charlie and Emily having sex, but later confirms that they did by having Emily fret over the possibility that she might become pregnant.
+- While the film actually does not show Charlie and Emily having sex, it later confirms that they did by having Emily fret over the possibility that she might become pregnant.
 (Section II)

 - The line "You're a bitch!"
 (Section V)

 - One of Bus's girls is rousted from bed naked when Charlie bursts in to complain to Bus.
 She's complaining and scrambling for a sheet when Bus tells her to stand at attention.
 So she does, standing at attention naked while Charlie complains about his orders.
 (Section VI)